macMikey/serverpod_toolbox/README.md

 Where 'project_name' is the name of your serverpod project

-## Requirements
+## Next Version
-Split the commands into Dart/Flutter, Serverpod, and Other groups Make the log output area larger
+Larger log output area
 Always show the scrollbar in the log output area
 Add checkbox - 'Clear the log on each new run?'
 Popup errors when running commands that fail

 ## Contributing